CoderYoyoS/ChatbotReport/01_sections/05_implementation/00_implementation.md

 }
 ```

-Second to previous function is the ```handleApiAiAction``` function, this allows for conidtion checking to see if an "Action" (as mentioned in the system requirements and specifications) was sent by by API.ai.
-When a action is caught, the appropriate method is taken.
-In this case, functions to call external API's are invoked (whichn will be touched upon in a later section).
+Second to previous function is the ```handleApiAiAction``` function.
+Only if an action is defined then this function will be called.
+When a action is caught in the switch statement, the appropriate method is taken.
+In this case, functions to call external API's are invoked (which in will be touched upon in a later section).

 ```
 function handleApiAiAction(sender, action, responseText, contexts, parameters) {